Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/level_2.rst

 A workflow coordinates 2 or more python scripts together.
 We call a workflow built with Lightning a *Lightning App*.

 In this guide, we'll build a workflow in <5 minutes and explain how it works.

+.. note:: If you've used other workflow tools for Python, in `level 3 <level_3.html>`_, we'll
+        generalize simple workflows to reactive workflows that allow you to build complex systems without much effort!

 ----